hbc/NGS_Data_Analysis_Course/lessons/07_rnaseq_worksflow.md

 ### Setting up

-To get started with this lesson, ensure you are logged into the cluster and are working in an interactive session on a compute node (single core):
+To get started with this lesson, we will login to the cluster but this time we are going to ask for 6 cores.
+We will do this by adding `-n 6` to our busb command:

 ```
 ssh username@orchestra.med.harvard.edu